Skip to the content.

 code: log_message(key, value, format="AVRO")

-Let’s disect this definition one element at a time.
+Let’s analyze this definition one element at a time.
 Before defining processing logic, we first define the streams used by the definition.
 In this case we define a stream named sensor_source_avro which reads from the topic ksml_sensordata_avro.
 The stream defines a string key and Avro SensorData values.

 Next is a list of functions that can be used by the processing logic.
 Here we define just one, log_message, which simply uses the provided logger to write the key, value and format of a message to the console.